-3. Don't neglect the principle of reciprocal innervation.
-I picked it up from coach Chad Waterbury.
+3. Don’t neglect the principle of reciprocal innervation.
+I picked this concept up from coach Chad Waterbury.
 It states that when a muscle group is stimulated, the antagonist is inhibited.
 For example, when you doing a set of biceps curls your triceps are being inhibited.
 So when you move to your set of triceps extensions your triceps will be recovered actually more.

 6. Alternating Sets/Circuits are totally awesome for conditioning.
 Believe me, you’ll be huffing-n-puffing right after the first circuit.
 Your fat loss will skyrocket if you support your workouts with adequate diet.
 So it’s quite valuable bonus.